ParaliyzedEvo/Website/README.md

 - Changed line 29 of hushhush.html from PJSK Player to Kind
 - Changed line 30 of hushhush.html from Val Player to Helpful
 - Changed line 31 of hushhush.html from Petty (Understandable) to Non-dyslexic (somehow???)
-- Changed line 36 of hushhush.html from "Pog" - As &lt;a href = "https://twitter.com/bushidontdothat">Bushido&lt;/a> would say back in the old days to "India is in Asia" as &lt;a href="hushhush.html">Alayna&lt;/a> would say (me personally ion think that's true)
+- Changed line 36 of hushhush.html from "Pog" - As &lt;a href = "https://twitter.com/bushidontdothat"> Bushido &lt;/a> would say back in the old days to "India is in Asia" as &lt;a href="hushhush.html">Alayna&lt;/a> would say (me personally ion think that's true)
 - Removed line 37 of hushhush.html
 - Deleted boppin.css from the misc folder and merged it with index-style.css
 - Added a idk class in index-style.css